Kong/kong/README.md

 # Kong Prometheus Plugin

-# DOCUMENT STATE: WORK IN PROGRESS

 This plugin exposes metrics in [Prometheus Exposition format](https://github.com/prometheus/docs/blob/master/content/docs/instrumenting/exposition_formats.md).

 ### Available metrics
 - *Status codes*: HTTP status codes returned by upstream services.
-  These are available per service and across all services.
 - *Latencies Histograms*: Latency as measured at Kong:
    - *Request*: Total request latency
    - *Kong*: Time taken for Kong to route, authenticate and run all plugins for a request
    - *Upstream*: Time taken by the upstream to respond to the request.
 - *Bandwidth*: Total Bandwidth (egress/ingress) flowing through Kong.
-  This metrics is availble per service and across all services.
 - *DB reachability*: Can the Kong node reach it's Database or not (Guage 0/1).
 - *Connections*: Various NGINX connection metrics like active, reading, writing, accepted connections.